Skip to content

 Your Top Questions Answered

-Q: What is the primary difference in focus between residential and commercial roofing codes?
+What is the primary difference between residential and commercial roofing codes?

-Residential codes primarily focus on common materials like asphalt shingles and tile, with key regulations centered on wind resistance, underlayment, and fire ratings.
-In contrast, commercial codes are significantly more complex, addressing structural load, drainage, and safety for larger, low-slope systems using materials like TPO (Thermoplastic Polyolefin) and EPDM (Ethylene Propylene Diene Monomer).
+Residential codes focus on pitched-roof materials like asphalt shingles, with requirements centered on wind resistance, underlayment and fire ratings.
+Commercial codes are significantly more complex, addressing structural load capacity, drainage for low-slope systems and safety requirements for rooftop equipment and access.

-Q: Why are structural load and drainage requirements so important for commercial roofs?
+Why are structural load and drainage requirements so critical for commercial roofs?

-Q: Do building codes require specific energy efficiency standards for residential roofing?
+Do building codes require energy efficiency standards for residential roofing?

-Q: How does a property’s building code affect the materials used in a roof replacement?
+How does a property's building code affect what roofing materials can be used?

-A property's building code directly dictates the materials you can use for a roof replacement.
-Codes may mandate specific fire ratings (e.g., Class A) or require certain underlayment types and fastening methods.
-Failing to use code-compliant materials can lead to an inaccurate scope of work and a non-defensible outcome.
+A property's building code directly dictates acceptable materials for a replacement.
+Codes may mandate specific fire ratings such as Class A, require particular underlayment types or specify fastening methods.
+Using non-compliant materials can result in a failed inspection, a rejected claim or a non-defensible scope of work.